Zulu language

-According to Ethnologue, it is the second-most-widely spoken of the Bantu languages, after Swahili.
+According to Ethnologue, it is the second-most widely spoken of the Bantu languages, after Swahili.
 Like many other Bantu languages, it is written with the Latin alphabet.

 In South African English, the language is often referred to in its native form, isiZulu.

 Geographical distribution

 Zulu migrant populations have taken it to adjacent regions, especially Zimbabwe, where the Northern Ndebele language (isiNdebele) is closely related to Zulu.

 Xhosa, the predominant language in the Eastern Cape, is often considered mutually intelligible with Zulu, as is Northern Ndebele.

 Maho (2009) lists four dialects: central KwaZulu-Natal Zulu, northern Transvaal Zulu, eastern coastal Qwabe, and western coastal Cele.

 History

-The Zulu, like Xhosa and other Nguni people, have lived in South Africa for hundreds of years.
-The Zulu language possesses several click sounds typical of Southern African languages, not found in the rest of Africa.
+Like Xhosa and other Nguni people, the Zulu have lived in South Africa for hundreds of years.
+The Zulu language possesses several click sounds typical of Southern African languages, which are not found in the rest of Africa.
 The Nguni people have coexisted with other Southern tribes like the San and Khoi.

-Zulu, like most indigenous Southern African languages, was not a written language until the arrival of missionaries from Europe, who documented the language using the Latin script.
+Zulu, like most indigenous Southern African languages, was not a written language until the arrival of European missionaries, who documented the language using the Latin script.
 The first grammar book of the Zulu language was published in Norway in 1850 by the Norwegian missionary Hans Schreuder.
 The first written document in Zulu was a Bible translation that appeared in 1883.
 In 1901, John Dube (1871–1946), a Zulu from Natal, created the Ohlange Institute, the first native educational institution in South Africa.
 He was also the author of Insila kaShaka, the first novel written in Zulu (1930).
 Another pioneering Zulu writer was Reginald Dhlomo, author of several historical novels of the 19th-century leaders of the Zulu nation: U-Dingane (1936), U-Shaka (1937), U-Mpande (1938), U-Cetshwayo (1952) and U-Dinizulu (1968).
 Other notable contributors to Zulu literature include Benedict Wallet Vilakazi and, more recently, Oswald Mbuyiseni Mtshali.

 The written form of Zulu was controlled by the Zulu Language Board of KwaZulu-Natal.
 This board has now been disbanded and superseded by the Pan South African Language Board which promotes the use of all eleven official languages of South Africa.